ancuongnguyen07/ClonedSISU/README.md

 Our team included:

-- Cuong Nguyen, cuong.nguyen@tuni.fi, `student num`.
+- Cuong Nguyen, cuong.nguyen@tuni.fi, `050358715`.
 Handle the data manipulation with the `SkyNet` class.
 - Khoa Nguyen, khoa.h.nguyen@tuni.fi, `50359141`.
 Handle the GUI part of the program, using the classes provided by An and Cuong.
 - An Nguyen, an.nguyen@tuni.fi, `50359099`.
 Handle the API data fetching with the `APIReader` class.